 Variations to this process can vary greatly, especially when dealing with third parties in the repair process or a Return to Vendor (RTV) scenario where a third party receives and dispositions the product, and you are responsible for the financial credit to the customer.
 Ensuring a standard process across the scenarios allows for the changing of those third-party companies with minimal disruption to the product return process.

-In accordance with our oVo® Methodology, and with reference to the Product Return process diagram shown above, you can see that the process, once again, has three distinct major sub-processes:
+In accordance with our oVo® Methodology, and with reference to the Product Return process, the process, once again, has three distinct major sub-processes:

 - Plan: If you fail to plan, you plan to fail.
 Work according to the RMA order schedule.
 If the schedule is wrong or not trusted, then fix the root cause and embed the change in your ongoing process.